Coronavirus & current availability

 How can I find out the box contents?

 We post box contents on the website every Friday.
 We also email every week telling you what’s on the way, so you can check whether you’d like to stick with your chosen box, swap to another, or add any extras.
 We try very hard to stick to the planned contents, but the unpredictability of nature means that we must occasionally make last-minute changes.
-You can always find the latest box contents here.
+See the latest box contents

 Why did my veg box contain something different to the list I saw when I ordered?